autowarefoundation/autoware.universe/planning/behavior_velocity_planner/out-of-lane-design.md

 #### 5. Path update

-For each decision to stop or slow down before an overlapping interval with other lane $l$ starting at ego path point index $i$, a point is inserted in the path between index $i$ and $i-1$ such that the ego footprint projected at the inserted point does not overlap $l$.
+For each decision to stop or slow down before an overlapping range with other lane $l$ starting at ego path point index $i$, a point is inserted in the path between index $i$ and $i-1$ such that the ego footprint projected at the inserted point does not overlap $l$.
+Such point with no overlap must exist since, by definition of the overlapping range, we know that there is no overlap at $i-1$.

+If the point would cause a higher deceleration than allowed by the `max_accel` parameter (node parameter), it is skipped.

 ### Module Parameters